Abdominal Imaging

 Abdominal Imaging Fellowship (1 year)

 The Division of Body Imaging offers a one-year Abdominal Imaging Fellowship covering all aspects of abdominal imaging with a strong emphasis on abdominal MRI as well as image-guided procedures.
-We are currently accepting applications and interviewing for fellow positions in 2024-2025.

 Our Division

-The program is designed to enable the Abdominal Imaging Fellow to accumulate a broad base of medical knowledge, to develop interpretive and technical skills under supervision, and to become proficient at clinical decision making and consultative services.
+The program is designed to enable the Abdominal Imaging Fellow to accumulate a broad base of medical knowledge, to develop interpretive and technical skills under supervision, and to become proficient at clinical decision-making and consultative services.
 The fellowship can provide teaching and research opportunities based on fellow interests.

 For the last several years, our fellows have been able to secure their top choices for radiologist positions, often in highly competitive markets.

-Applying for 2024-25 Positions
+Applying for 2026-2027 Positions

-Per SCARD guidelines, applicants will have until November 14, 2022 to accept or decline any offer made before November 14.
-For any offer made after November 14, the candidate has a one-day grace period to accept or decline the offer.
+Acceptance into the program will be on a rolling basis.
+Per SCARD guidelines, applicants have until January 29, 2025 to accept or decline any offer made before January 29.
+For any offer made on or after January 29, the candidate has a one-day grace period to accept or decline the offer.

-Additional Information
+Additional Application Information

 The experience of recent years has shown that most applicants for Abdominal Imaging fellowships are primarily looking for expert-level training in abdominal and pelvic MRI as well as broad exposure to US, CT and image-guided procedures.
-We used this as a starting point for creating the curriculum of our Abdominal Imaging fellowship.
+We use this as a starting point for creating the curriculum of our Abdominal Imaging fellowship.

 Magnetic Resonance Imaging